Garbee/storage-access-test/readme.md

 # Storage Access Demo Project

-Quick concept app using Supabase authentication and database to test a concept with the Storage Access API.
+Quick concept of using the storage access API in Safari.

-To run:
+Running locally is possible but more work since you need to make up some fake domains to route locally using a hosts file to force this.

-1. Install dependencies with `npm ci`
+Steps to test using a hosted version:

-1. Run the servers with `npm start`
+1. Visit https://storage.garbee.me which is the host domain
-1. Open `http://localhost:8081` and signup, this is the main host for authorization
+1. Click the "Send ajax request" button which will just fetch itself
-1. Open `http://localhost:8089/frame.html`, this will fail on load to pickup authentication.
-Press "Am I logged in?" to check the status.
+1. Visit https://storage.garbee.me which is the iframed domain
-1. Login on another browser/profile (can be same account)
+1. Open DevTools
-1. Send a message from either browser
+1. Click the "Send ajax request" button which is in side of the iframe of the host.
-1. See it appear on the other browser (they are broadcast to anyone logged in at the time they are sent)
+1. See the popup asking to give permission to access cookies

-This is probably not strong enough differences on the origin to hit partitioned cookies.
+1. Allow access
-That will require hosting it remotely on actual sites with different URLs.
+1. Check the network request and verify the HTTP only cookie was sent with `header=value;` at the start

-Since localhost is always kinda special, not sure if it triggers it or not.
+To clear the prompt memory, you need to clear history.
+If you conducted the rest recently and need to keep Safari history you can delete the last hour.
+Otherwise figure out how to delete these domains specifically or all history.